 - Customer is responsible for working with ReliaQuest to set up access for the ReliaQuest team

-- Customer acknowledges and agrees to the usage of Thycotic for the performance of Ongoing Enablement
+- Customer acknowledges and agrees to the use of ReliaQuest’s approved Privileged Identity Management solution, or other supported access solution for the performance of Ongoing Enablement.

-- Customer is responsible for creating the required set of accounts that ReliaQuest will use in association to delivery of services
+- Customer is responsible for creating the required set of accounts that ReliaQuest will use in association with delivery of Ongoing Enablement

-- Customer will be required to create accounts within their Active Directory or LDAP in order for ReliaQuest to use the RQ Access Management solution which will facilitate access for the initial implementation timeline as well as for ongoing management
+- Customer will be required to create accounts within its Active Directory or LDAP, or locally for SSH in order for ReliaQuest to use the ReliaQuest access management solution which will facilitate access for the initial implementation timeline as well as for ongoing enablement

-- Customer will provide any additional access required to facilitate GreyMatter interaction with the secondary technologies identified in an Order
+- Customer will provide any additional access required to facilitate GreyMatter interaction with the Integrated Technologies identified in an Order

-Customer must provide ReliaQuest access to perform ongoing enablement services, and any such access shall be provided within thirty (30) days of access request
+Customer must provide ReliaQuest access to provide Ongoing Enablement, and any such access shall be provided within thirty (30) days of access request.

-- Unless outlined otherwise in ReliaQuest Order Form, Primary technology must be deployed and functioning prior to engagement
+- Unless outlined otherwise in an Order, Integrated Technology must be deployed and functioning prior to engagement

-- Customer must maintain active support and maintenance agreements for any in-scope Customer primary and secondary technologies
+- Customer must maintain active support and maintenance agreements for any in-scope Integrated Technology

-- Customer will allow RQ to configure the primary technologies to run various maintenance tasks on the hosts including but not limited to cron jobs, scheduled tasks, and PowerShell commands
+- Customer will allow RQ to configure the Integrated Technology to run various maintenance tasks on the hosts including but not limited to cron jobs, scheduled tasks, and PowerShell commands

-- Customer will be responsible for working with ReliaQuest to provide access to the primary and secondary technologies
+- Customer will be responsible for working with ReliaQuest to provide access to the Integrated Technology

 - Customer is responsible for any core technology issues (e.g. OEM bug, etc.) and working with OEM to remediate

-- Secondary technologies must be on GreyMatter supported versions to be covered by ongoing enablement
+- Integrated Technologies must be on GreyMatter supported versions to be covered by ongoing enablement

 Customer is responsible for maintaining, gathering and providing the following documentation: